-Memphis has a long and complex history with race, power and civil rights.
-From pre-Civil War days to 2020, there’s been hatred, slaughering and systematic oppression of black people in Tennessee.
+Memphis has a long and complex history with race, power, and civil rights.
+From pre-Civil War days to 2020, there’s been hatred, slaughtering, and systematic oppression of black people in Tennessee.

 The Burkle Estate would have been the ideal location for the city’s last stop before heading upriver towards Canada because his home sat right on the Mississippi River and made it easier for slaves to escape.

 There is some debate as to whether the Burkle estate was part of the Underground Railroad.
 The few primary documents supporting the claim were destroying by Burkle’s great-granddaughter.

 What remains are oral histories and the house itself, which has several odd and unique features (like a trap door and hidden staircase) that the museum points to as evidence of its true purpose.